EvgeniiZorin/Handbook_Statistics-Probability-and-ML/_GoogleSheets.md

-Combine different sheets into one and then filter them all based on regexp condition - that they contain `pattern1*` or `pattern2*`
+Combine different sheets called sheet1, sheet2, and sheet 3 into one and then filter them all based on regexp condition - that they contain `pattern1*` or `pattern2*`

 ```txt